MarkBind/markbind/docs/userGuide/contentAuthoring.md

 Note:
 - Only one footer file can be specified in the [front matter](#front-matter) per page, and you must include its file extension.
-- If you are using [live preview](userQuickStart.html#preview-your-site), you must restart the server to see updates made in the footer file.

 #### Defining your own inline footer